lukamiletic95/papers/Push pull push HEAP PSS.md

 #### 1. Push-pull-push gossiping

-Let as consider a network of nodes, equivalent to that described in `System model`.
+Let as consider a network of nodes, equivalent to that described in `System model`, with an additional assumption - each node in the network must have knowledge of every other node in the network.
+It is evident that by adopting this presumption, we